SiddharthChillale/SiddharthChillale.github.io/content/about/_index.md

 #### CERTIFICATIONS

+It's a popular notion that certifications are useless.
+Sure, certificates are no gurantee that you know a particular topic very well and it may not hold credibility for your technical competence, however, I'd say having a certificate gives me confidence in my skills and helps combat the ever-present imposter syndrome, so I'm listing the certifications down here.

+- Mastering C++ - LinkedIn
+  - Standard Template Library
+  - Test-Driven Development in C++
+  - Parallel and Concurrent Programming
+  - Advanced Topics in C++ (lambdas, rvalue-lvalue references, move semantics)

 - Deep Learning Specialisation - Andrew Ng
   - Issuing Organisation - Coursera | Deeplearning.ai
   - Issue Date - May 2020